erdg/lol-picolisp/EXPLAIN.md

 : (ptest2 1)            # increment conte of ptest2
 -> 60
 ```
 Like `with-p!` and `with-p!-env`, the heavy lifting for `with-p!s` is done by the function `with-p!s-env`. `with-p!s-env` processes its args to create a giant let binding with a bunch of handy anaphors included.
-It mostly serves as an example of what can be done with anaphors and how we can use lisp to create our own programming constructs with any behavior we can imagine.
+It mostly serves as an example of what can be done with anaphors and how we can use lisp to create our own programming constructs with _any_ behavior we can imagine.
 The `with-p!s-env` source code has helpful comments, if you're interested in the specifics of the implementation.

 ### pm
-Let's be real here - underneath the plambdas and the macros and the anaphora, what we're really doing is creating yet another way of object oriented programming in lisp.
+Let's be real here - underneath all the plambdas and macros and anaphora, what we're really doing is creating yet another way of object oriented programming in lisp.
 Just what the world needs!
 Let's take it all the way.

-`pm` is the PL translation `defpan`.
+`pm` is the PL translation of `defpan`.
 It allows to define pandoric methods that operate on any plambda closure that exposes the right variables.
-Let's say we have an important calculation that needs to be periodically done on our counters.
+Let's say we have an important calculation that needs to be done with our counters.
 ```
 : (pm important-calculation () (Cnt) (* Cnt 7))
 -> important-calculation